DanielCoimbra21/DanielCoimbra21/README.md

 # self-continuous learning

-- **Cybersecurity**: I do multiple CTF challenges on TryHackMe, Offensive Security and Hack The Box platforms.
-I am currently doing the **eJPT certification**
+- **Cybersecurity**: I did multiple CTF challenges on TryHackMe, Offensive Security and Hack The Box platforms.
+-- I am currently doing the **eJPT certification**

 - **Programming**: I started learning Angular and started to do some scripts using python or bash